Expertium/expertium.github.io/RedditBot.md

 'I went from having 100 reviews to having 300 reviews every day.
 I am seeing the same cards over and over again.' -> 'I am seeing the same cards over and over again.
 I went from having 100 reviews to having 300 reviews every day.'

 I made it so that if a text has at least one period, a question mark, or an exclamation mark, two sentences in it will be swapped.
 This doubled the size of the dataset again, from 2,544 texts to 5,088 texts.
+Sure, short texts with just one sentence are duplicated, by meh, whatever.

 ***BUT WHAT IF I NEED MORE DATA?!***